trade-copilot/ape-ai-docs/Use-Cases/Trader/first-day-trade.md

 **Before you start:**
 - ✅ Have Ape Paper Trading Account (or real brokerage connected)
-- ✅ Selected Blitz persona (day trader focus; advanced)
+- ✅ Selected Blitz companion (day trader focus; advanced)
 - ✅ Market is open (9:30 AM - 4:00 PM ET)
 - ✅ Have 30 minutes to actively monitor